mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/interpreter.md

 ## Creating an interpreter

 To create a new interpreter, create a new solution that contains the interpreter and import the language `com.mbeddr.mpsutil.interpreter`.
-Make sure to set the the solution kind to `Other` in the model properties.
+Make sure to set the the solution kind to `Other` in the module properties.

 ![interpreter: Solution Kind configuration](interpreter_solution.png)